ai4os/ai4-docs/source/howtos/deploy/oscar.rst

 1. In the ``Inference`` tab, go to the ``Serverless (OSCAR)`` table and find your newly created service.
 2. Click on :material-outlined:`info;1.5em` ``Info`` button on the right to show the service details and check the ``Deployment ID``.
 3. Go to the **OSCAR UI**  in your browser, log in with your credentials and search for the service with the same name as the ``Deployment ID``.
 4. Click on the  :material-outlined:`more_vert;1.5em` ``More Actions`` button of your service and select  :material-outlined:`play_arrow;1.5em` ``Invoke`` to open a new screen where you can provide the input to the service invocation.
-At this point, as you have seen in the asynchronous and synchronous calls, you have to take into account that most of the AI4OS models whose input is an image need to convert the input into a compatible JSON format.
+At this point, as you have seen in the asynchronous and synchronous calls, you have to take into account that most of the AI Module whose input is an image need to convert the input into a compatible JSON format.
 This implies converting the image to base64 and expressing the input in a JSON file.
 To help with this input preparation, we provide you a short Python script to convert your file into a compatible JSON format:

    .. dropdown:: ㅤ 📄 Data preparation Python script